 1. Set a Goal for Each Run.
-Most of my runs are 5-10k.
-I usually run 5k every morning during the week.
-This might not seem like a lot to hardcore runners, but to me running is just the cardio portion of my bodybuilding routine.
-Most people in the bodybuilding community would consider that way too much running unless maybe you’re in a cutting phase.
-I balance my love(/hate) for running and my love for weightlifting.
 Pick a mileage that works for you and your goals.
 Every morning, I tell myself I’m going to run three miles.
 This helps me focus, pace myself, and do what I need to do.
 There are days when I can’t make this goal.
 What do I do?
 I run as much as I can and then stop and walk (or do walk/run intervals) until I complete my three miles.
 For me, walking is extremely boring- so much so that knowing I’m going to have to stop and walk to reach my goal of three miles motivates me to run just a little bit more.
 But this brings me to my next tip…

 2. Don’t Try to Push Your Limits.
 I think it’s safe to say that if you’ve been running long enough you have some sort of problem in your brain that makes you totally unaware of what your “limits” are.
 You’ve pushed past, “I can’t do this” so many times that you really have no clue what, “I can’t do this” really, truly means.
 This is a problem if you’re a pregnant runner because now you have two “I’s” to worry about.
 Cramps that were once something you’d put in the back of her mind while pounding the pavement are now something you have to take a bit more seriously.
 You have to worry about overheating, and not giving your baby enough oxygen if you’re too out of breath.
 It can be really, really difficult to tune in with your new body and figure out what the appropriate level is.
 Factor that in with your competitive nature and the problem becomes not only recognizing when you need to slow down, but also forcing yourself to slow down.
 I don’t have a whole lot of tips for dealing with this dilemma- just the old cliché, listen to your body.
 If you need to slow down, slow down.
-You’re pregnant, for God’s sake.
-Of course you’re not going to be able to run the same as you did before.
-Don’t worry.
+You’re pregnant… of course you’re not going to be able to run the same as you did before!
+Don’t beat yourself up about it.
 Do what you can.
 You’ll be able to get back to your pre-pregnancy pace in no time.

 3. Don’t Give Up.
 I know I just said that now is not the time to push your limits, but it’s also not the time to quit.
 Just because you can’t run for a few days in a row, it doesn’t mean you’re out for the rest of your pregnancy.
 I’ve heard a lot of women say they could run up until a certain week and then they just couldn’t do it anymore.
 If there is anything I’ve learned through my two pregnancies, it’s that energy levels and endurance fluctuate throughout the pregnancy.
 For example, my runs during Week 22 might be total crap.
 I may have to stop running and stop walking every single day that week.
 Week 23 might be the same.
 But then, in Week 24, I get my energy back and have an amazing run that fuels my motivation for the rest of the week.
 My advice is to start each run with a psych up run.
 What does this mean?
 Try to run for at least 5 minutes with your most motivating music playing on your headphones.
 Once you’ve gotten in the swing of things you may find that you have more energy than you originally thought.
 No matter how tired/achy you are, at least try to run those first 5 minutes.
 If after 5 minutes or so you find that you’ve met the limits we discussed in #3, switch to walking or something else.